elastic/search-ui/packages/react-search-ui/README.md

 [back](#nav)

-Using the provided styles and layout can a super effective way to get up and running fast, as you can see in our [simple UI](#simple-ui) above.
+Using the provided styles and layout can be a super effective way to get up and running fast, as you can see in our [simple UI](#simple-ui) above.

 The provided styles and layout can be found in the [react-search-ui-views](../react-search-ui-views)